 Who’s Erik Ward?

-2038: Future Visions is a series of interviews from leading maritime logistics professionals who share their view of what the future of our industry will look like in the year 2038.
+2038: Future Visions is a series of interviews from leading maritime logistics professionals who share their view of what our industry will look like in the year 2038.
 It is brought to you in partnership with Port Technology.
-2038: Future Visions builds on the award-winning book 2038: A Smart Port Story INFORM published in 2019.
+2038: Future Visions builds on the award-winning book 2038: A Smart Port Story, which INFORM published in 2019.

 What is 2038: A Smart Port Story?